dingtim/hugo-academic/content/en/_index.md

           date_end: '2022-08-10'
           description: |2-

-              * Participated in first-aid training conducted by the Red Cross organization.
+              * Participated in first-aid training conducted by the Red Cross organization;
-              * Successfully completed the training and obtained the corresponding certificate.
+              * Successfully completed the training and obtained the corresponding certificate
     design:
       columns: '2'
   - block: experience